Watch recordings of our online worship services prior to 12/5/21 on the First Parish Facebook Page.

 Worship services are at 10AM every Sunday.
-Reverend Sillari typically preaches three Sundays a month.
-On Sundays when Reverend Sillari is not preaching, the worship committee organizes what we call Lay Services, where a guest minister, church member, or community member will enter the pulpit.
-This is an opportunity for our minister to spend time with her family and/or attend ministerial and spiritual retreats and for our congregation to open our minds, hearts, and thoughts to other points of view.
+On Sundays when our minister is not preaching, the worship committee organizes what we call Lay Services, where a guest minister, church member, or community member will enter the pulpit.
+This is an opportunity for our minister to spend time with their family and/or attend ministerial and spiritual retreats and for our congregation to open our minds, hearts, and thoughts to other points of view.

 No two worship services at First Parish are alike.
 Services address elements of life, humanity and spirituality, and draw on a variety of religious and spiritual practices from across the globe and history.
 Through music, readings, poetry, prayer, meditation, ritual, and sermon, we strive to provide a rich and full spiritual experience.
 We offer childcare for young children as well as Religious Exploration classes (link to Children & Youth page) for school-aged children, though children are always welcome to stay for the entire service.